Master Admission for RSM students

 Students need to complete their bachelor programme with a weighted grade point average (GPA) of 7.0 or higher by the 31st of August.
 The GPA will be calculated over all valid numerical grades in the BA or IBA exam programme.
 Additional grades obtained during a second bachelor degree or a master programme, can be added to the GPA calculation for the benefit of the applicant.
 Students can check their GPA in Osiris-Student.

 GPA & Capped programmes: We strongly advise you to apply as soon as possible if you are interested in one of the capped programmes as they will likely reach capacity before the 15 May deadline.
-Students who do not yet meet the GPA requirement will be put on a waitinglist.
 As soon as your GPA reaches the 7.0 requirement, inform the RSM admissions office so that you can reserve a spot in the programme.

 GPA below 7.0?
 Students who do not meet the GPA requirement of 7.0 or greater can still get admission by completing the GMAT exam with a score of 600 or higher.
 Results of the GMAT exam must be handed in by the 15th of July or before the programme has reached maximum capacity (whichever occurs first).
 Therefore you need to plan your test well in advance, especially if you are planning to apply for one of the capped programmes.
 Please note that this option will only be available for admission in September 2020.
 From September 2021 onwards it will no longer be possible to compensate for an insufficient GPA with a GMAT score.

 Students with functional disabilities (dyslexia, ADHD etc.): Before taking a GMAT test, please contact the admissions office.

 Premaster students: The GPA requirement does not apply to premaster students as they met the GPA/GMAT requirement during the premaster admission.